Inchie/FlowGraph.Neo4jExample/README.md

  /var/www/graph.app
 ```

-To install this example I use [Composer](https://getcomposer.org).
+To install this example it's best to use [Composer](https://getcomposer.org).

 - Execute into the docker container with 'docker exec -it graph-php-apache bash'
 - Insert the composer.json and composer.lock of this example application in the directory '/var/www/htdocs'
-- At last run the command 'composer install' in the directory /var/www/htdocs
+- Finally run the command 'composer install' in the directory /var/www/htdocs

 That's it.

-### Open Application
+### Open the Application

 Now you can open the application with the following url http://172.16.239.27

 #### Installation without docker

 If you don't want to use docker you have to change the storage settings.
-You find them
+You can find them
 in the distribution package.